Can I remove this criminal record information from my Form U4?

 To help financial advisors facing the challenge of cleaning up their Form U4, we've developed The Financial Advisor's Guide to a Cleaner Form U4, that provides answers to five frequently asked questions we receive from advisors.
 The free guide also provides answers to four questions that advisors SHOULD be asking about their Form U4, but often don't.

-To claim your copy of The Financial Advisor's Guide to a Cleaner Form U4 sign up with your name and email address below, and we'll get it out to you.
+To claim your copy of The Financial Advisor's Guide to a Cleaner Form U4 sign up with your name and email address above, and we'll get it out to you.

 Then, when you're ready to talk to an experienced regulatory attorney about your situation, we invite you to contact us and schedule an initial consultation for a nominal fee, to discuss your disclosure obligations and what actions may be appropriate, if any, to help you clean up your Form U4.